Our Body Has been designed to

 There are some who have been able to live even beyond 115 years.
 The longest living person so far has lived up to 122 years.
-Now the number of living centenarians (above 100 years of age) have been increasing steadily.
+Now the number of living centenarians (above 100 years of age) has been increasing steadily.

 Thanks to multiple revolutions that humanity has been witnessing, our life expectancy is rising sharply.
 Even India’s life expectancy has risen to 68.7 years, as per National Health Profile 2019.
-Global life expectancy in 2016 was 72 years.
+Global life expectancy is 2016 was 72 years.

 Every year our life expectancy increases by 3 months.
 For those who have crossed 60, life expectancy during their lifetime has increased by 15 years.
 The largest increase in healthy years after age 65 came in the last decade.
 People could expect to live 80 percent of their lives without major disability, including well over half of their years after age 65.
 It’s a huge gain in our life span.